Marker Logo

 this page online

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Broomcorn (here, next to this marker); Sorghum Mill and Furnace (a few steps from this marker); Corn Cribs (within shouting distance of this marker); Springhouse (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Hogs (within shouting distance of this marker); Apple House (about 300 feet away, measured in a direct line); The Meathouse (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Broomcorn (here, next to this marker); Sorghum Mill and Furnace (a few steps from this marker); Corn Cribs (within shouting distance of this marker); Springhouse (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Hogs (within shouting distance of this marker); Apple House (about 300 feet away, measured in a direct line); The Meathouse (about 300 feet away).
 Touch for a list and map of all markers in Cherokee.

 Sorghum Cane Marker image.
 Click for full size.

-Photographed By Tom Bosse, November 6, 2021
+Photographed by Tom Bosse, November 6, 2021

 2. Sorghum Cane Marker

 Credits.
-This page was last revised on January 20, 2022.
+This page was last revised on July 18, 2024.
 It was originally submitted on January 17, 2022, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 116 times since then and 11 times this year.
+This page has been viewed 271 times since then and 15 times this year.
 Photos: 1, 2. submitted on January 17, 2022, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.

 m=190510